Bosnia and Herzegovina–Croatia relations: Pollution from the Brod fuel refinery

-Economic development
+Economic development and cooperation

 Building of the Presidency of Bosnia and Herzegovina during a visit of the president of Croatia, Kolinda Grabar-Kitarović in 2018.

-Transport
+Infrastructure and connectivity

-As Bosnia and Herzegovina and Croatia each share the largest part of their border with the other (932 km), they have participated in numerous joint ventures aimed at providing a regional economic uplift.
-One of such projects is the widening of Pan-European Corridor Vc (E73) to freeway standards.
-Although extending to the Adriatic Sea all the way from Budapest, the capital of Hungary, Corridor Vc (in Bosnia and Herzegovina designated as A1) is purported to bear most importance for Bosnia and Herzegovina as its longest turnpike (at 340 km) and a national project of sorts.
-It passes through Croatia at two stretches: one in eastern Slavonia near Osijek and Đakovo (A5) and the other at the coast near Ploče and Metković (A10).
-Croatia and Bosnia and Herzegovina have so far co-operated in building a bridge over Sava River near Svilaj, Croatia, which connects the northern end of Corridor Vc to the southern end of Croatian A5.
+As Bosnia and Herzegovina and Croatia each share the largest part of their border with the other (932 km (579 mi)), they have participated in numerous joint ventures aimed at improving cross-border transport and trade.
+One of the most prominent projects is the widening of Pan-European Corridor Vc (E73) to freeway standards.
+Although extending to the Adriatic Sea from Budapest in Hungary, Corridor Vc (in Bosnia and Herzegovina designated as A1) has been treated as a strategic national connectivity project in Bosnia and Herzegovina, including as its longest motorway corridor (about 340 km (210 mi)).
+It passes through Croatia in two stretches: one in eastern Slavonia near Osijek and Đakovo (A5) and the other at the coast near Ploče and Metković (A10).

+Croatia and Bosnia and Herzegovina have coordinated Corridor Vc-related works through bilateral agreements, including for a cross-border bridge over the Sava River near Svilaj.
+The Svilaj bridge opened to traffic in 2021 and was presented by EU institutions as a regional connectivity project co-financed by the European Union.